FergusJPWalsh/riddle-arnold/README.md

 # riddle-arnold

-The file is in `.tsv` format, which can be opened using Excel or a plain text editor.
-A `TAB` seperates the headword from its entry.

-There are approximately 23,900 headwords.

-The text was transcribed using OCR software, and then transformed into a `.tsv` file, with a `TAB` seprating the headword from its entry.

 ## About

 Digitisation of J. Riddle and T. Arnold, _A Copious and Critical English-Latin Lexicon_ (London, 1847; revised C. Anthon, New York, 1849)